liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/customizing-alloyui-carousel-in-a-portlet.markdown

 ## Step 3: Deploying the Portlet

-You've laid the foundation, wrote the script, and gave this carousel a fresh new look.
+You've layed the foundation, written the script, and given this carousel a fresh new look.
 Now that the hard part is over, go ahead and deploy your portlet to your portal instance and give yourself a pat on the back.
 If you are modifying an existing portlet that has already been deployed, you may need to undeploy and redeploy it in order for the changes to take full effect.

 ## Summary

-You learned how to take the basic `aui-carousel` module and modify it to suit your needs: First, you learned how to set some basic attributes to run the carousel to your liking; Next, you learned how to re-design the carousel by setting the styles of the carousel's body and images; Finally, you learned how to style the carousel's menu and controls to match your taste.
+You learned how to take the basic `aui-carousel` module and modify it to suit your needs: First, you learned how to set some basic attributes to run the carousel to your liking.
+Next, you learned how to re-design the carousel by setting the styles of the carousel's body and images.
+Finally, you learned how to style the carousel's menu and controls to match your taste.

 Excelsior!
 You have successfully learned how to give Alloy's Carousel your own